Start tracking holidays with our easy-to-use planner.Download Now

 How Do You Calculate Holiday Pay?

-Do You Get Holiday Pay On Furlough?
+Do Employees Get Holiday Pay While On Furlough?

 If a worker is currently on furlough, they are able to take holiday without disrupting their furlough.
 That said, the same requirements (which we will cover later) apply when it comes to making and approving/rejecting a request to take an absence.